What does yellow discharge mean?

 - How is vulvovaginitis treated in children?

-- What should parents remember about yellow discharge?
+- What should parents know about yellow discharge?

 What does yellow discharge mean?

-Yellow discharge can be normal or a sign of irritation or infection, depending on its colour, smell, and whether there are other symptoms.
+Yellow discharge can be normal or a sign of irritation or infection, depending on its colour, odour, and whether other symptoms are present.

 Light yellow discharge without pain or odour is often harmless, while darker, strong-smelling, or irritating discharge should be checked by a doctor.